top of page

 That’s practice.
 It’s that process that finally brings us to a point of breaking through.
 That, in and of itself, is enlightenment.
 That’s what it means to be human.

-“Not minding the mud” is our practice.
+“Not minding the mud”

-Extracted from The Old Woman of Taishan
+The Old Woman of Taishan

 bottom of page